jackdesert/uptime/README.md

 >   stdout: PING google.com (173.194.33.97) 56(84) bytes of data.
 >   64 bytes from sea09s16-in-f1.1e100.net (173.194.33.97): icmp_req=1 ttl=128 time=42.9 ms

-Now just let it run a while, several hours preferably so you can get a decent average.

 Display Stats
 -------------

+In a separate terminal window, you can ask for the running average.

     ruby stats.rb